shubham184/shubham184.github.io/_projects/modern-telco-integration.md

 ## Result

-The implementation of this comprehensive integration strategy could yield significant benefits for Telenet:
+The implementation of this comprehensive integration strategy could yield significant benefits for BelgiCom:

 1. **Enhanced Operational Efficiency**: